Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- Mixon's 50 rushing yards in his only career matchup against the Chiefs are 27.5 fewer yards than his over/under in Sunday's game.
+- Against the Chiefs, Mixon's 50 rushing yards in his single career matchup are 27.5 fewer than his over/under in Sunday's game.

-- Mixon did not have a touchdown run in that matchup against the Chiefs.
+- Mixon did not have a touchdown run in that contest against the Chiefs.

-- In terms of defending against the run, the Chiefs are 20th in the NFL, conceding 116.5 yards per game.

-- The Chiefs have allowed 12 rushing touchdowns, seventh in the league.
+- Mixon and the Bengals will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- In last week's contest against the Ravens, Mixon carried the ball 18 times for 65 yards and scored one touchdown.
+- In last week's outing against the Ravens, Mixon ran the ball 18 times for 65 yards and scored one touchdown.

-- Mixon also added 70 yards on six receptions and scored one receiving TD.
+- He tacked on 70 yards on six receptions and caught one touchdown pass.

-- During his last three games, Mixon has rushed for 181 yards (60.3 per game) on 53 carries with one touchdown.
+- During his last three games, Mixon has piled up 181 yards (60.3 per game) on 53 attempts with one touchdown.

-- He's also caught nine passes for 82 yards (27.3 per game) and one touchdown.
+- He's also caught nine balls for 82 yards (27.3 per game) and one touchdown.

 Mixon's Cincinnati Teammates